Where Sports Betting is Legal Now

 New Mexico

-In-person sportsbooks only
+Status: In-person sportsbooks only

 New Mexico hasn't passed any legislation, though Native American tribes have run in-person sports betting at their casinos since October 2018.

 They've done so by interpreting their gaming compact with the state to mean that they can offer any form of Class III gaming.
-The Department of Interior, which overseas tribal agreements with states, hasn't intervened.
+The Department of Interior, which oversees tribal agreements with states, hasn't intervened.

 It's one of the first "grey states" to take bets without approval from lawmakers or voters, though only six retail locations are open.

-It's seen little to no movement towards legalizing online sports betting.
+There has been little to no movement towards legalizing online sports betting.

 New York